12 FAM 000

 Clear mode: Unencrypted plain text mode.

-Cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Confidential, Secret, or Top Secret security clearance in accordance with Executive Orders 12968 and 10450 and implementing guidelines and standards published in 32 CFR 147.
-Abroad: Cleared U.S. citizens are required to have, at minimum, Secret-level clearances.
+Cleared U.S. citizen: A citizen of the United States who has undergone a background investigation by an authorized U.S. Government Agency and been issued a Confidential, Secret, or Top Secret security clearance in accordance with Executive Order 12968, as amended, and implementing guidelines and policy issued by the Security Executive Agent.

 Code room: The designated and restricted area in which cryptographic operations are conducted.